msorvig/qt-and-swift/README.md

 1) Build and deploy QtApplication.framework

-    /path/to/qtbase/bin/qmake && make && /path/to/qtbase/bin/macdeployqt QtApplication.framework -deploy-framework -qt-from-macdeployqt
+    /path/to/qtbase/bin/qmake && make && /path/to/qtbase/bin/macdeployqt QtApplication.framework -deploy-framework

-[deploy-framework and qt-from-macdeployqt are undocumented research options available on newer versions of macdeployqt]
+[deploy-framework is an undocumented research option available on newer versions of macdeployqt]

 2) Jump through a hoop and set the correct LC_RPATH on the cocoa platform plugin